-A small corner grocery with an immense menu of sandwiches, hot dishes & superb gelato, Freddie's is a treasured destination for Italian food in Chicagoland.
+A small corner grocery with an immense menu of sandwiches, hot dishes & superb gelato, Freddy's is a treasured destination for Italian food in Chicagoland.

 Green Gables is a middle-of-nowhere tavern / grocery store / restaurant serving central Illinois' scrumptious smashed crispyburgers.

 Dipped in batter and deep-fried when ordered, the Cozy Dog has vivid crunch and succulence.
 French fries are cut here and delightful.
 A Route 66 landmark.